 This course will provide the student with advanced skills in administering and interpreting developmental, cognitive, perceptual-motor, adaptive, achievement, and other processes measured in a psycho-educational assessment.
 In addition, students will be trained to recognize how issues such as ethnicity, SES, medical conditions, gender and linguistic and cultural diversity affect student functioning.
 Continued practice in communicating assessment results and forming intervention plans will be addressed.
 Grade of B or better is required to progress to CNSL 623.
 Lab fee applies.
-(Prerequisite: CNSL 615)
+(Prerequisites for students in School Counselingand School Psychology programs: CNSL 500 and 503)

-CNSL 617 CONSULTATION AND POSITIVE BEHAVIOR STRATEGIES 3
+CNSL 617 CONSULTATION AND POSITIVE BEHAVIOR STRATEGIES

 This course introduces the theory and practice of consultation, behavior, social and learning support in the schools.
 Students demonstrate consultation skills, learn applied behavior analysis, practice progress monitoring, develop behavior intervention plans, use research-based intervention strategies, and observe and critically review classroom environments and instructional approaches for diverse student populations.
-(Prerequisites: CNSL 500, 503, 511, 514)
+(Prerequisitesfor Students in School Counseling and School Psychology programs: CNSL 500 and 503))